Step-by-Step Guide: Adding Emojis in Notion for Enhanced Visuals

 - Go to Settings > General > Keyboard > Text Replacement.

-- Tap the plus sign, add your shortcut keyword in the “Phrase” field, and paste the desired emoji in the “Shortcut” field.
+- Tap the plus sign to add a new shortcut, type your phrase, and paste the desired emoji.

 - For Android: